 We are interested in LGBTQIA artists and work that is:

 - Risk-taking: we’ve all got a very different idea of what ‘risk’ is, so don’t worry about your work being too ‘risky’ to programme – it might well be perfect in the context of Homotopia.

 - Unapologetically queer: We like work that celebrates queer culture, is high camp realness, radical or cosy queerness, femme, butch, trans, non-binary lives, identities and experiences.

-- Diverse: we programme work that reflects the full spectrum of LGBTQIA+ experiences and strongly encourage those who are currently underrepresented in the sector to apply, which might include folks who identify as BME and LGBTQIA, intersex artists, trans-masc stories, disabled queer artists.
+- Diverse: we programme work that reflects the full spectrum of LGBTQIA experiences and strongly encourage those who are currently underrepresented in the sector to apply, which might include folks who identify as QTIBPoC, intersex artists, and d/Deaf and disabled queer artists.

-- Any art form: we are interested in dance, theatre, cabaret, visual arts, digital work, or anything else that comes to mind.
-Historically and presently, we have a special interest in LGBTQIA theatre and have more opportunities to offer in this area.
+- Any art form: we are interested in heritage, dance, theatre, cabaret, visual arts, digital work, or anything else that comes to mind.
+Historically and presently, we have a special interest in LGBTQIA theatre and have more opportunities to offer in this area than in visual arts.

-Submissions for theatre should be fully formed plays, or due to be complete in advance of November 2020.
-For artists looking to develop new work, please refer to our QueerCore programme.
+Submissions for theatre should be fully formed plays, or due to be complete in advance of November 2021.
+For early-career artists looking to develop new work, please refer to our QueerCore programme.